ibm-cloud-docs/devops-insights-cli-plugin/devops-insights-cli.md

 {: codeblock}

 * You can specify any number of policies (and custom data sets) for the array.
-* If the specified policy (and custom data set) already exists for a toolchain, the policy is updated or created.
+* If the specified policy (and custom data set) exists for a toolchain, the policy is updated or created.
 * Either the `custom_datasets` or `policies` array can be empty, or both can be empty.
 * The only valid values for a `type_of_test` custom data set are `test` and `code`.
 * If a custom data set exists for a toolchain, it can be used in the policy rules that are defined within the JSON file.
 You are not always required to define the custom data set within the JSON file.